 Compare that with Amazon.
-On that page, you can directly buy the product and ignore all the ‘fluff’ that sits around it.
-But for some customers we know that extra fluff encourages sales.
+On their page, you can directly buy the product and ignore all the ‘fluff’ around it.
+But for some customers, that extra fluff encourages sales.

 It attracts attention and adds to the customer experience.
 The extra content brings in more customers and that drives more sales.

-On a page for page comparison with Woolworths and Coles, it’s highly likely Amazon’s conversion rates are higher.
+On a page-for-page comparison with the other 2, Amazon’s conversion rates are likely higher.